What is United Way?

-United Way of Washington County, MD is a locally owned, locally operated, volunteer-driven nonprofit organization dedicated to supporting quality health and human service programs that make our community a stronger, better place.
-United Way partners and collaborates with local agencies, organizations, civic groups and local government to find lasting solutions to the highest priority problems in our community.
-United Way is committed to supporting programs and initiatives that help meet basic needs and provide access to a meaningful Education, Income and good Health for every Washington County resident.
+United Way is locally owned and operated.
+It is a volunteer driven nonprofit organization dedicated to supporting quality health and human service programs that make our community a stronger, better place for us all.
+United Way partners and collaborates with local agencies, organizations, civic groups and local government to find solutions that create lasting change to the highest priority problems in Washington County.
+United Way is committed to supporting programs and initiatives that help meet Basic Needs and provide access to a meaningful Education, Financial Stability and good Health for every Washington County resident.

 The Board of Directors is composed entirely of volunteers.
 Community leaders and business people - entrepreneurs, bankers, insurance and investment professionals, retirees, and employees of local government, media and academic institutions - donate their time and resources to the United Way in the effort to build a stronger, healthier and more sustainable community.

 What is the United Way Campaign?

 United Way runs an annual workplace giving campaign in which donors make a monetary gift to the United Way of Washington County, MD to be granted to local nonprofit agencies in response to the community's most urgent social needs through Community Impact grants and investments.
 Donors also have an option to designate a portion or all of their contribution to any nonprofit of their choice.

 There are so many charities these days.
 What makes United Way different?

 United Way is a leader and catalyst for change.
 In our community, United Way looks for new approaches and dynamic ways to respond to problems that no single agency, donor, volunteer, nor sector of our community can do alone.
 United Way contributions are from community members, invested by community volunteers, and go to work within our local area.
 A gift to United Way Community Impact Fund will support a network of programs that address the highest priority needs in Washington County, MD.